 Gary Crowther, CN Rail

-Gary Crowther is the Director Supply Chain Services and Strategy for CN Rail.
+Gary Crowther is the Director Supply Chain Services and Business Development at CN Rail.
 Previously he served as Managing Director-Supply Chain Sales (North America) with CN Rail.
 He is a graduate of TSC Institute's Cohort 15.

 Gary has been with CN for 25 years in various management roles in both operations and sales with the railroad.
 Gary is based in Toronto at CN's Intermodal headquarters.